-X2: MPI interface

-9pin SubD jack:

-- The MPI interface serves for the connection between programming unit and CPU. - By means of this the project engineering and programming happens. - MPI serves for communication between several CPUs or between HMIs and CPU. - Standard setting is MPI Address 2.

-X5: Ethernet PG/OP channel

-8pin RJ45 jack:

-- The RJ45 jack serves the interface to the Ethernet PG/OP channel. - This interface allows you to program res. remote control your CPU, to access the internal web site or to connect a visualization. - Configurable connections are not possible. - For online access to the CPU via Ethernet PG/OP channel valid IP address parameters have to be assigned to this.
+X2: MPI interface 9pin SubD jack: The MPI interface serves for the connection between programming unit and CPU.
+By means of this the project engineering and programming happens.
+MPI serves for communication between several CPUs or between HMIs and CPU.
+Standard setting is MPI Address 2.
+X5: Ethernet PG/OP channel 8pin RJ45 jack: The RJ45 jack serves the interface to the Ethernet PG/OP channel.
+This interface allows you to program res. remote control your CPU, to access the internal web site or to connect a visualization.
+Configurable connections are not possible.
+For online access to the CPU via Ethernet PG/OP channel valid IP address parameters have to be assigned to this.
+PtP interface X3 With this CPU the integrated RS485 interface is fix set to PtP (point-to-point) communication.
+PtP functionality Using the PtP functionality the RS485 interface is allowed to connect via serial point-to-point connection to different source res. target systems.
+For operation there is no further configuration in the hardware configurator required.
+Here the following protocols are supported: ASCII, STX/ETX, 3964R, USS and Modbus-Master (ASCII, RTU).
+X8: PROFINET IO con- troller 8pin RJ45 jack: PROFINET IO controller to connect PROFINET IO devices Ethernet PG/OP channel Ethernet Siemens S7 connection Ethernet open communication

-X3: PROFIBUS/PtP interface with configurable functionality

-9pin SubD jack:

-The CPU has a PROFIBUS/PtP interface with a fix pinout.
-After an overall reset the interface is deactivated.
-By appropriate configuration, the following functions for this interface may be enabled:

-- PROFIBUS DP master operation - Configuration via PROFIBUS sub module X1 (MPI/DP) with 'Operation mode' master in the hardware configuration. - PROFIBUS DP slave operation - Configuration via PROFIBUS sub module X1 (MPI/DP) with 'Operation mode' slave in the hardware configuration. - PtP functionality - Using the PtP functionality the RS485 interface is allowed to connect via serial point-to-point connection to different source res. target systems. - Here the following protocols are supported: ASCII, STX/ETX, 3964R, USS and Modbus-Master (ASCII, RTU). - The activation of the PtP functionality happens by embedding the SPEEDBUS.GSD from VIPA in the hardware catalog.
-After the installation the CPU may be configured in a PROFIBUS master system and here the interface may be switched to PtP communication.

-X8: PROFINET IO controller

-- 8pin RJ45 jack:

-- PROFINET IO controller to connect PROFINET IO devices

-- Ethernet PG/OP channel

-- Ethernet Siemens S7 connection

-- Ethernet open communication